cjmcdonald42/mxMoodle/docs/SERVER.md

 ###### WARNING: When importing this data, be sure that the `userid` and `hohid` fields correctly reference the `id`s assigned to your users when you uploaded them to the `mdl_user` table.

 ___

-### Setting Up Atom
-The final part of preparing your development environment is setting up your text editor.
-This will basically come down to installing a few Atom packages and adding some useful scripts to your bash profile.
-If you have decided to use something other than Atom, the information about packages won't be useful, but you should still find a way to run the CodeSniffer.
-The environment scripts, on the other hand, will still be useful.

-##### Editor Settings
-Atom is highly configurable, and there are a few editor settings which you should change to help you stay in line with the [Style Guidelines](CODING_STYLE.md).
-- Set `Preferred Line Length` to `132`
-- Set `Tab Length` to `4`

-##### Installing a Linter Package
-Atom is generally a great IDE, but by default, it won't tell you about syntactical or stylistic errors as you are writing.
-Moodle has some specific and somewhat non-standard style guidelines (See our [Style Guidelines](CODING_STYLE.md) documentation) that you will need to follow.
-Luckily, they provide a way to automatically check your code against many of the guidelines with PHP_CodeSniffer.
-In Atom's package installation menu, search for `linter-phpcs` and install it.
-A pop-up will appear asking you to install the necessary dependencies if you do not already have them.
-These dependencies also have their own dependencies, so keep selecting `Yes` whenever you are asked if you want to install another package.
-In total you will need to install 5 packages.
-If you aren't prompted to install all of the dependencies, restarting Atom should trigger any additional prompts.

-Once the package is installed, there are a couple of settings which you will need to change in order for the linter to function properly:
-- Set `Executable Path` to the root of your Moodle installation followed by `/local/codechecker/pear/PHP/scripts/phpcs` — for example if you are running Moodle 3.7 use `/Applications/MAMP/htdocs/moodle37/local/codechecker/pear/PHP/scripts/phpcs`
-- Set `Code Standard or Config File` to the root of your Moodle installation followed by `/local/codechecker/moodle/ruleset.xml` — for example if you are running Moodle 3.7 use `/Applications/MAMP/htdocs/moodle37/local/codechecker/moodle/ruleset.xml`
-- Set `Tab Width` to `4`.

-###### NOTE: The linter sometimes seems to get overwhelmed with certain files and starts reporting indentation issues everywhere.
-The codechecker page on your local site (`Site administration` > `Development` > `Code checker`) can check all of your files simultaneously and does not have this issue.

-##### Installing a Terminal Package
-Because you will often want to use bash scripts to manipulate your development environment, it is very useful to have a terminal embedded into your IDE.
-I would suggest installing the Atom package `platformio-ide-terminal`.

 ##### Environment Scripts
 There are a number of file manipulation operations which are common enough that you will save a lot of time by having a script that will them for you.
 My suggestion is to include following lines in `~/.bash_profile`.
 You first need to export environment variables `MOODLE_SERVER_ROOT` and `MOODLE_PROJECT_ROOT` which should hold the path to your Moodle installation and working copy respectively.
 For example, if you are running Moodle 3.7 add this line for your `MOODLE_SERVER_ROOT`: